Gynostemma pentaphyllum: Taxonomy

+Phytochemicals

 Modern recognition of the plant outside of China originated from research in sugar substitutes.
-In the 1970s, while analyzing the sweet component of the jiaogulan plant (known as amachazuru in Japan), Masahiro Nagai discovered saponins identical to those in Panax ginseng.
-Continued research has described several more saponins (gypenosides) comparable or identical to those found in ginseng.
-Panax ginseng contains ginsenosides while gypenoside saponins have been found in jiaogulan.
+Continued research has described several saponins (gypenosides) comparable or identical to those found in ginseng.
+Panax ginseng contains ginsenosides, while gypenoside saponins have been found in jiaogulan.
+Ginsenosides have also been found in jiaogulan.

+Other constituents include sterols and triterpenols.
+Gypenosides have been extracted from its leaves.